SuperLoc: The Key to Robust LiDAR-Inertial Localization Lies in Predicting Alignment Risks: Methodology

+Here, the factor ${|\mathcal{O}|} = 6$ scales the metrics to $[0,1]$ under uniform distribution across all dimensions.
+These confidence metrics constructs a diagonal covariance matrix:

-These equations yield a normalized measure of observability for both translational and rotational components of the state, allowing us to construct a 6x6 diagonal covariance matrix $\mathbf{Cov}$.
-By examining the distribution of labels across all correspondences in the scan, we can identify which state directions are less constrained and thus require supplementary odometry information.
-It's important to note that the equation assesses the ratio of observability labels in a specific direction to the total number of labels.
-This relative approach is based on the hypothesis that in well-structured environments, observability should be uniformly distributed across all state directions.
-Consequently, our proposed method eliminates the need for heuristic thresholds.
+It’s important to note that the Eq.\ref{eq:cov} assesses the ratio of observability labels in a specific direction to the total number of labels.
+This relative approach is based on the hypothesis that in well- structured environments, observability should be uniformly distributed across all state directions.
+Consequently, our proposed method eliminate the need for heuristic threshold adjustment since it is a relative value ranges from [0,1].
+We evaluated the covariance matrix, denoted as $\boldsymbol{\Sigma}_{cov}$, across various environments.
+We found that when any element of $\boldsymbol{\Sigma}_{cov}$ is less than 0.2, there is a high likelihood of degradation in that direction.
+In most cases, this threshold typically does not require adjustment for different scenes.